Best Public Datasets for Machine Learning and Data Science: Sources and Advice on the Choice

 Verified datasets from data science communities

-A really useful way to look for datasets for machine learning is to apply to sources that data scientists suggest themselves.
+A really useful way to look for machine learning datasets is to apply to sources that data scientists suggest themselves.
 These datasets weren’t necessarily gathered by machine learning specialists, but they gained wide popularity due to their machine learning-friendly nature.
 Usually, data science communities share their favorite public datasets via popular engineering and data science platforms like Kaggle and GitHub.

 DataHub: high-quality datasets shared by data scientists for data scientists